Everything you need to know about holiday carryover

 It sounds counterintuitive, but some studies have shown that allowing holiday carryover can actually decrease employee wellbeing.
 Rather than spacing their holiday out over the year, they might push through and try to avoid taking any leave until that holiday they have planned in two years.
 This results in employees who are more stressed, less productive, and less happy in their jobs.

 From your end, allowing holiday carryover can also result in more staff shortages.
 Part of what you calculate with annual leave is how much you’ll have to spend each year on temp help or extra shifts when employees take time off.
-And yes, your staff may be at work more consistently, but they may also have huge banks of time off built up.
+And yes, your staff may be at work more consistently, but they may also have built up huge banks of time off.

 If two or three staff members decide to take two-week vacations in the same summer, you could find yourself seriously short-staffed.
 Allowing holiday carryover can make it harder for you to plan to cover those absences.
 If leave is only given year to year, you can be better prepared to cover the extra costs so you don’t lose money.

-One major factor you’ll need to take into consideration when you’re deciding whether to allow holiday carryover is the laws in your area.
+One major factor you’ll need to consider when deciding whether to allow holiday carryover is the laws in your area.
 Local regulations can vary, and not having a solid understanding of these laws can cost your company tons in legal proceedings.
 Take the case of Shimizu vs. Max-Planck as an example.

 In December 2013, Mr. Shimizu, a fixed-term contract worker, was nearing the end of his contract.
 Max-Planck offered Mr. Shimizu an opportunity to use up the significant amount of leave he had amassed during his time with the company.
 But instead of taking the full 50 days of annual leave he had accrued, Mr. Shimizu asked that Max-Planck pay him for the time off instead.